BuddhikaDC/Chat-Application/README.md

 # Chat-Application
  Project Overview
-This project is a multiuser chat application developed for the ICT3122 – Advanced Programming Practicum course at the University of Ruhuna.
+This project is a multiuser chat application.
 The application facilitates real-time messaging between users and includes administrative controls for managing chats and users.

  Features